sandeshbagade/loan-app/README.md

 ### Setup

-- unzip the compressed folder
+- Unzip the compressed folder
 - from your terminal, `cd` into the folder
 - run the command `npm i` to install the dependencies
 - to run the application type `npm start` after installing the dependencies